eth-cscs/sarus/doc/config/ssh-hook.rst

 Hook configuration
 ==================

-The SSH hook must be configured to run as a **prestart** hook.
+The SSH hook must be configured to run as a **createRuntime** hook.
 It expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
 In addition, the following environment variables must be defined: